iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 a place where everyone can get to them (and also write-protected to prevent them from being changed).

-Another reason to isolate data is that it shouldn't be indexed by the operating system.
-Most modern operating systems index the contents of files to enable you to search stuff contained in them.
-Honestly, do we really want to be able to search for text strings in the human genome?
-No. So the sane thing to do is to isolate the `DATA` directory and prevent the OS from indexing it.
-We won't actually be analyzing large amounts of data, but you should get into good data management habits.

 Let's make the `DATA` directory now.

 ```